Crounous/HyacinthGrowthClassifier/backend/README.md

 > ℹ️ Ensure your `SUPABASE_TABLE` (`prediction_logs` by default) has `authority_number` **and** `authority_email` text columns so inserts succeed.

+> 📧 Email notifications are handled entirely in the frontend via EmailJS; no additional backend environment variables are required.

 ### Email Alerts

-When `RESEND_API_KEY` and `RESEND_FROM_EMAIL` are configured, any prediction classified as `Moderate Growth` or `Large Growth` triggers an email through Resend to the stored authority email address.
-Make sure the sender domain/address is verified in your Resend dashboard.
-The message includes the prediction label, status, source, captured filename, and timestamp.
+The backend focuses on logging and model inference.
+Email notifications are now handled client-side through EmailJS (see `frontend/README.md`).
+The API still logs the authority email so the UI can display it in history records.

 History can be retrieved via `GET /history?limit=25&source=camera` with optional filtering by `source`.
 When Supabase credentials are not provided the endpoint returns `503` and logging is skipped.